The Silence Game In Nature – Empowering Children with Mindfulness

 Benefits of silence are truly appreciated and valued in a Montessori environment.
-The Silence Game – creation of Maria Montessori.
+The Silence Game – a creation of Maria Montessori.
 She stated: “Children are not only sensitive to silence, but also to a voice which calls them … Out of that silence”.

-- “Silence Board”.
-If a child feels that noise level in the classroom is too high – he or she picks up “Silence Board” and lifts it up high for all to see.
+“Silence Board”.
+If a child feels that the noise level in the classroom is too high – he or she picks up “Silence Board” and lifts it up high for all to see.
 The rest of the children take is a sign to quiet down.

 Mindfulness – the quality or state of being mindful (aware of something that may be important).

 It is astonishing the level of stress children can experience these days.
 I cultivate in my child habit of spending time being mindful – appreciate the moment and being able to observe the world around me.